 A rustic galette made with juicy late summer tomatoes all cooked with butter and onions – Mmm Mmm good this simple savory tart is.
-Seriously folks, the kids and I couldn’t stop eating this tomato tart.
+The kids and I couldn’t stop eating this tomato tart!
 To make this delicious tart all I did is take my Mom’s tomato and onion on toast recipe and added it to a pastry dough.
-And since this is a tomato tart after all, to keep the juicy tomatoes from sogging up the pastry crust, I lined the pastry crust with sharp cheddar cheese.
+And since this is a tomato tart after all, to keep the juicy tomatoes from sogying up the pastry crust, I lined the pastry crust with sharp cheddar cheese.
 That’s it.
 A delicious tart made with as few ingredients as possible to appreciate the pure simple flavors of tomatoes and onions.
 You have to give it a try!

 Here’s the best part, the tart holds well for hours!
-I made it on a weekend afternoon and we had it with a side salad, and then had it for leftovers at night, and even the next day for breakfast.
+I made it on a weekend afternoon and we had it with a side salad, and then had it for leftovers.
 The tart didn’t get soggy or taste any less delicious.
 Even better is that we were able to warm it in the microwave for just 15 seconds and it was as warm, flaky and tomato delicious as ever!
 Make it for lunch, or as an appetizer, or for a light dinner.
 No matter the occasion this tart is going to wow your family and friends.

 The taste?
 It has an intense sweet and sour tomato flavor with the lovely aroma of onions all cooked in butter.
 I don’t’ know how else to describe the flavor – it’s a lot of flavor packed into one little bite!
 Super delicious and super good!!

-With loads of late summer tomatoes available at the farmer’s markets and for someone like me who just received a bounty of tomatoes gifted from my friend Veena and neighbor Jim’s garden, now is the perfect time to make this delicious tomato tart.
+With loads of late summer tomatoes available at the farmer’s markets and for someone like me who just received a bounty of tomatoes gifted from my friend Veena and neighbor Jim, now is the perfect time to make this delicious tomato tart.